VazkiiMods/BotaniaCD/README.txt

   and Botania in the past.
 TODO this should include everyone who donated to the retexture gofundme, as well as patreon supporters

-images: This folder contains various bonus images:
+media: This folder contains various bonus media.
+See the README.txt in that folder for more details.

-- The Botania logo
-- Congratulatory artwork from various members of the community
-- Copies of the front and back artwork of the jewel case containing this disc
-- Copy of the disk label artwork

 3. If You Have Any Questions